DeviceLink profiles offer some advantages in comparison to device profiles:

 Black Point and TAC

 Black Calculation: Five different settings available for DeviceLink profiling (see screenshot below).

-Auto: The calculation of the optimal black point (dark and neutral) is based on the measurement data.
+Auto: The calculation of the optimal black point (dark and neutral) is based on the target profile.
 The values entered for Black TAC and Max.Black define limits which are not exceeded but may be lower if technically possible.
 All channels are used to generate the black point (Black TAC), therefore individual channel editing is disabled.
 This mode will not use any Multicolor channels beside the first four channels (usually CMYK).